kevmo314/ffmpeg-webrtc/README.md

 It's ffmpeg with WebRTC support!
 This fork uses [webrtc-rs](https://github.com/webrtc-rs/webrtc) to publish WebRTC streams using the [WHIP](https://datatracker.ietf.org/doc/draft-ietf-wish-whip/) protocol.

+This work is inspired by a [pull request](https://github.com/obsproject/obs-studio/pull/7926) to add WebRTC support to OBS Studio, which also did most of the heavy lifting for this implementation.

 ## Compiling

 Build the Rust library: